MxpleSticks/Maple-Syrup/README.md

 # ASCII Animation Showcase Library

 A collection of ASCII animations in C++ that you can easily copy and paste to run in your own projects!
-Perfect for adding retro-styled animations to your terminal-based applications.
+Perfect for your terminal-based applications.
 All animations have been tested and work on Windows.

 ## Features
 - Multiple ASCII animations ready to showcase